-EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: May, June and July 2019Why Go: To get more out of your visit to the museum
+EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: July & August 2019Why Go: Celebrate the museum’s 10th anniversary

 With a vibrant cultural scene all year round, Athens events include an impressive mix of both local and international musicians, artists and dance groups.
 The city comes alive in the summer months where cinema screens move outdoors and plateias or neighbourhood squares are buzzing with music and festivities.
 From June-August every year, the Athens & Epidaurus Festival is in full swing with an abundance of events held at various iconic Athenian venues including Odeon of Herodes Atticus theatre, located at the base of the southern slopes of the Acropolis.